10 Proven Steps to LinkedIn Ads Success in 2023

 A customer relationship management (CRM) platform organizes all of your leads so you know where they come from, who they are, and what stage they’re in the customer journey.
 It follows each potential client from lead to conversion.

-It’s an excellent way to gather lead and customer insights to guide your advertising and marketing strategies.
+It’s an excellent way to gather leads and customer insights to guide your advertising and marketing strategies.
 And it’s why we built ConversionIQ to guide client campaigns.
-Not only does it monitor leads coming in — it also identifies keywords driving qualified leads that convert.
+Not only does it monitor leads coming in, but it also identifies keywords driving qualified leads that convert.

 Unless you’re offering virtual legal services, your PPC ads should include location-based keywords.
 This narrows your target audience, increasing the odds of a click and a conversion.
 Leaving out city or neighborhood keywords means your ad will appear in front of people too far away to use your service.